Arbianwala

 Arbianwala is a small village in the vicinity of Bhawana in Chiniot District, Punjab, Pakistan.

 It is located at 29°39'15N 71°31'40E with an altitude of 107 meters (354 feet).

-This village is called Arbianwala because most of the population are from the Arbi tribe, a tribe of the southern Punjab.
-Other inhabitants of the village belong to Syed, Chuchkana, Naul, Chadhar, and Jappa tribes/ clans.
+The village is so named because much of its population is from Arbi, a tribe of the southern Punjab.
+Other inhabitants of the village belong to the Syed, Chuchkana, Naul, Chadhar, and Jappa tribes/ clans.